talltechy/scripts_snippets/auto-update.md

 ## Script Details

 - **Logging:**
   The script logs each step to `/var/log/auto-update.log`.
 This log file contains timestamps and messages indicating the success or failure of each operation.
+The log file has restricted permissions to ensure security.

 - **Error Handling:**
   If any step fails (updating the package list, upgrading packages, or cleaning the cache), the script logs the failure, sends an email notification, and exits with a non-zero status code.

 - **Email Notification:**
   The script sends an email notification with the log file content to a specified email address upon completion.
-Ensure that the `mail` command is installed and configured on your system.
-Update the `EMAIL` variable in the script with your email address.
+The email address is set using the `AUTO_UPDATE_EMAIL` environment variable from the configuration file.
+Ensure that `msmtp` or a similar secure email sending tool is installed and configured on your system.

 - **OS Check:**
   The script checks if it is running on Alpine Linux by looking for the `/etc/alpine-release` file.
 If the file is not found, the script logs a message and exits.